gforcada/haproxy_log_analysis/README.rst

 section above) to know how to run them.

 ``counter``
-  Reports who many log lines could be parsed.
+  Reports how many log lines could be parsed.

 ``counter_invalid``
-  Reports who many log lines could *not* be parsed.
+  Reports how many log lines could *not* be parsed.

 ``http_methods``
   Reports a breakdown of how many requests have been made per HTTP method